Supersonic-Sites/FinelyTunedTechnologies/content/about.md

       <br>

-      As proven experts in the collective fields of home automation, audio video systems, and home theatre systems, we prioritize customer service and are available to answer your questions.<br><br>
+      As proven experts in the collective fields of home automation, audio-video systems, and home theatre systems, we prioritize customer service and are available to answer your questions.<br><br>

       </div>
     title: <span class="text-primary">Dedicated</span> to Higher Standards Of Living